felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 = Improving the ToPoVis Code

 == Numerical artifacts
-With the original version of ToPoVis some numerical artifacts could be observed as can be seen in @fig:artifacts:contour_artifacts.
-Fixing these artifacts is the original motivation underlying this thesis. // TODO: satz umformulieren
+With the original version of ToPoVis some numerical artifacts could be observed in the contour plots as can be seen in @fig:artifacts:contour_artifacts.

-// @Flo important for his current research:
-// Visualisierung, Rand von simulationen in CHEASE geometrie, v.a. in nicht-linearen simulationen
+The artifacts are particularly severe at the edges of plots in CHEASE geometry.
+This made it harder to study small scale turbulences in these areas.
+Fixing these artifacts is the original motivation underlying this thesis.

-To create the plots in ToPoVis and the plots in this thesis the function `tricontourf` from the package `matplotlib.pyplot` is used @samaniego2024topovis[27].
+To create the plots in ToPoVis and the plots in this thesis the function `tricontourf` from the package `matplotlib.pyplot` is used @samaniego2024topovis[p.27].
 As the name suggests it uses an unstructured triangle mesh to draw contour regions.
 If no triangle grid is supplied, it will generate one implicitly using a delaunay algorithm @matplotlib2025tricontourf.
-As a contour plot is a form of interpolation, the result can vary heavily with the choice of triangulation. // !! satz korrigieren
+The generation of smooth surfaces using triangulation is commonly used as a linear interpolation of (un-)structured three-dimensional data @lawson1977software[p.1-2].
+The triangulation defines sets of 3 grid points, that will be interpolated inbetween.
+As such, the choice of triangulation has a big impact on the resulting interpolation.
+As discussed in section !!, delaunay triangulation usually yields the best results, however, it faces issues with heavily non-uniform grids.

-@fig:artifacts shows a subsection of simulation data in CHEASE geometry outputted by ToPoVis. // TODO: add specific s values The section stands out with a really low density in poloidal direction and a high density in the radial direction and can therefore be classified as a heavily non-uniform grid.
+@fig:artifacts shows a subsection of simulation data in CHEASE geometry outputted by ToPoVis.
+The section stands out with a really low density in poloidal direction and a high density in the radial direction and can therefore be classified as a heavily non-uniform grid.
-As explained in the previous section ??,//@sec:triang !! fix this non-uniform distributions can lead to so called "fat" triangles in areas of low density, as well as many strongly acute triangles surrounding them.
+As explained in the previous section !!, non-uniform distributions can lead to so called "fat" triangles in areas of low density, as well as many strongly acute triangles surrounding them.
 This is excactly what can be observed in @fig:artifacts:delaunay_triangles.
 Note that the axes aren't scaled equally to help visualize this effect.